shockch4rge/djs-message-commands/README.md

 	// use the builder's name as the key commands.set(command.builder.name, command);

-	// set any aliases the command may have with the same builder for (const alias of command.builder.aliases) {
+	// set potential aliases the command may have with the same data for (const alias of command.builder.aliases) {
 		commands.set(alias, command);
 	}
 }

-bot.on("messageCreate", async message => {
+client.on("messageCreate", async message => {
 	if (message.author.bot) return;

 	const args = message.content.trim().split(/\s+/);